CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 The security concept for the building should be in line with the overall security concept of the institution.
 It should be regularly updated, especially if there are changes in the use of the building, such as organizational changes in the institution.

 #### INF.1.M10 Compliance with relevant standards and regulations [installer company, site manager]
 There are guidelines, standards and regulations for almost all areas of technology.
-These may have been issued by standardization organizations, industry associations, user groups or government institutions, eg. B. DIN (German Institute for Standardization), ISO (International Standards Organization), VDE (Association of Electrical Engineering, Electronics and Information Technology), VDMA (German Engineering Federation), VdS (Association of Property Insurers).
+These may have been issued by standardization organizations, industry associations, user groups or government institutions, eg. B. DIN (German Institute for Standardization), ISO (International Standards Organization), VDE (Association of Electrical Engineering, Electronics and Information Technology), VDMA (Verband Deutscher Maschinen- und Anlagenbau), VdS (Association of Property Insurers).
 These rules help ensure that technical equipment provides a sufficient level of protection for users and safety during operation.

 The letter-faithful observance of standards alone does not lead to a significant improvement of the information security.
 The intelligent implementation of normative specifications, however, is an indispensable basis for all other safety measures.
 In the planning and construction of buildings, in their operation and conversion as well as in the installation of technical building equipment (eg internal supply networks such as telephone or data networks) and in procurement and operation of equipment, the corresponding standards and regulations must therefore be observed.